Doubleheader (baseball): In college and minor league baseball

 College and minor league baseball typically use seven-inning doubleheaders.
-This applies even in the postseason; in 1994, the first game of the five-game Pacific Coast League championship series between Vancouver and Albuquerque was rained out; the two teams played a doubleheader, seven innings each, on the originally scheduled date of the second game.
+This applies even in the postseason; in 2024, the Carolina League championship was decided in a doubleheader.
+Following a rainout the previous night, the final two games of the best-of-three series between Kannapolis and Fredericksburg were played as a doubleheader (if necessary), with Kannapolis winning the first game (which lasted seven innings), forcing the second game to be played.
+In another seven-inning contest, Fredericksburg won the game and the league championship.

 In the minors, if the first game is the completion of a suspended game from a prior day, the suspended game is played to completion (seven or nine innings, whichever it was scheduled to be when it started), and the second game of the doubleheader is seven innings.

 In leagues which place a runner on second base at the start of extra innings, the rule applies starting in the eighth inning.